 Valencia peanuts have three to six small red-skinned seeds per shell, each with a sweet flavor.
 Valencia peanuts are found growing for commercial use in New Mexico and account for less than 1% of the United States production of peanuts.
 Their sweet flavors make them a favorite for boiled nuts and are also often used for all-natural peanut butter.
 When roasted, Valencias come close to achieving the crispness of Spanish peanuts.

 Valencia Peanut Info

 Valencia peanuts produce smaller kernels and yield less than Virginia peanuts.
-Most Valencia peanut varieties mature in 90-110 days while Runner and Virginia types need 130-150 days to reach maturity.
+Most Valencia peanut varieties mature in 90 to 110 days while Runner and Virginia types need 130 to 150 days to reach maturity.
 While Valencia peanuts are usually found growing in the warm region of New Mexico, they have been cultivated as far north as Ontario, Canada.

 The most commonly planted Valencia peanut varieties are ‘Tennessee Red’ and ‘Georgia Red.’

 Peanuts prefer sandy, loose, well-draining soil.
 Do not sow peanuts after potatoes or beans have been grown in the plot, as they are susceptible to the same diseases.
 Prepare a bed by tilling or digging in a couple of inches (5 cm.) of compost or rotted manure down to a depth of 8 to 12 inches (20-31 cm.).

 Peanuts fix their own nitrogen so do not need much in the way of fertilizer, but they do need plenty of calcium.
 To add calcium into the soil, amend it with gypsum.